prcr/mkdocs-meta-descriptions-plugin/README.md

 ### `export_csv`

-If `true`, the plugin exports the meta descriptions of all Markdown pages site to the CSV file `site_dir/meta_descriptions.csv`.
+If `true`, the plugin exports the meta descriptions of all Markdown pages to the CSV file `site_dir/meta_descriptions.csv`.
 The default is `false`.

 This is useful to review and keep track of all the meta descriptions in your pages, especially if you're maintaining a big site.